 Most popularly known as Equity Linked Saving Scheme (ELSS).
 The investment made in these funds can be used to claim tax exemption under Sec 80C of the Income Tax Act.
 They have a lock-in period which is usually 3 years.
 As money is mainly invested in stocks they have a higher risk, but can also provide higher returns.
 One information that is not very well known is that these funds have to invest a minimum of 80% of their assets in equity, they are quite risky products.
 The lock-in even stops you from pulling out your money if you anticipate a downward tend

 Benefits of Mutual Funds

-There are many benefits of mutual fund which have contributed to there popularity.
+There are many benefits of mutual funds which have contributed to their popularity.
 If used wisely the mutual fund can prove to be highly beneficial.

 Simplicity: Creating, monitoring and managing a portfolio requires a lot of time and deep knowledge of fundamental and technical analysis.
 An individual finds it difficult to do this on their own.
 Mutual funds provide a simpler way to have a professionally managed and monitored fund.
 An investor can select mutual funds after attaining basic knowledge and do not require in-depth knowledge essential for portfolio management.

 Diversification: “Do not put all your eggs in a single basket.”
 This may be the most heard phrase in the financial world.
 Diversification is equally applicable to an individual as it is for large investment companies and hedge funds.
 Mutual funds allow you to achieve a well-diversified portfolio in a very simple manner.
 If you want to invest in equity, you will end up doing a lot of research and will require a significant amount of money for just 10 good stocks.
 But if you research equity mutual funds and finalize one, even a small investment of Rs.
-500/- can provide you a well-diversified portfolio.
+500/- can provide you with a well-diversified portfolio.